AbstractThinker0/tadabor/README.md

 - **The creator of the universe for all his favors that if I tried to count I would never be able to number them**
 - [quran-json](https://github.com/risan/quran-json) project for the compilation of chapter names and their transliteration
 - Tanzil project for the Quran text compilation
-- Computer Research Center of Islamic Sciences (noorsoft.org), Tanzil Project (tanzil.info) and Zekr Project (zekr.org) for the Quran roots compilation
+- Computer Research Center of Islamic Sciences (noorsoft.org), Tanzil Project (tanzil.info), and Zekr Project (zekr.org) for the Quran roots compilation

 ## Local use